 Use a heavy-duty trailer or truck to transport the machine.
+Use full-width ramps.
 Ensure that the trailer or truck has all the necessary brakes, lighting, and marking as required by law.
 Please carefully read all the safety instructions.
 Knowing this information could help you, your family, pets or bystanders avoid injury.
 Refer to your local ordinances for trailer and tie-down requirements.